May each year is set aside as Honey Month – a month long celebration of honey.

 QBA Honey Court

-The annual Apicultural Competition brings together an impressive display of honeys from many different floral sources, pollen, beeswax and honey mead.
+Apiculture Competition – The annual Apicultural Competition brings together an impressive display of honeys (from many different floral sources and geographical locations), pollen, beeswax and Honey Mead and all entries are displayed alongside the Honey Court.

 September biennial event